CefVPN/Client/README.md

   <img height=180 width=180 src=https://user-images.githubusercontent.com/76495154/200121487-b5ae885f-2afd-42a1-acb6-31b5708c9343.png>

 # CefVPN Client
-**A Chromium Embeded Framework Based VPN Client.**
+**A Chromium Embedded Framework-Based VPN Client.**
 </div>

 ## Cef/VPN Client?
-**CefVPN Client, is an Application that uses [CEF](https://bitbucket.org/chromiumembedded/cef/) and [OpenVPN3](https://github.com/OpenVPN/openvpn3) to provide a userfriendly and secure Connection to Protect Your Self-online.
-Unlike the official OpenVPN Connect Client CefVPN is completely Open Source with a more Advaced UI.
-Best of all its the Only VPN that will have bultin themeing support.**
+**CefVPN Client, is an Application that uses [CEF](https://bitbucket.org/chromiumembedded/cef/) and [OpenVPN3](https://github.com/OpenVPN/openvpn3) to provide a user-friendly and secure Connection to Protect Your Self-online.
+Unlike the official OpenVPN Connect Client, CefVPN is completely Open Source with a more Advanced UI.
+Best of all it's the Only VPN that will have built-in theming support.**

 ## Supported Platforms (ATM)